Legal System Planning

 Consumer Contract Act

-Pursuant to this Act, consumers may cancel any contract resulting from unjust solicitation.
+The Consumer Contract Act, which came into force in 2001, has enabled consumers to cancel any contract resulting from unjust solicitation.
 If a contract contains any unjust contractual clause, that contractual clause itself will be invalidated.

 Consumer Organization Collective Litigation System (Injunction demand and redress for damage)

-The Consumer Organization Collective Litigation System enables qualified entities (refers to following "Qualified Consumer Organization" and "Specified Qualified Consumer Organization") certified by the Prime Minister to launch a judicial or extrajudicial action against a Business Operator for the protection of consumers’ interests.
+Since 2007, the Consumer Organization Collective Litigation System has enabled qualified entities (refers to following "Qualified Consumer Organization" and "Specified Qualified Consumer Organization") certified by the Prime Minister to launch a judicial or extrajudicial action against a business operator for the protection of consumer interests.

-According to the basic principles of civil litigation, a consumer as the victim should file a litigation against a Business Operator as the perpetrator.
-However, there is (1) a disparity in the quality and quantity of information and negotiating power between consumers and Business Operators, (2) filing a litigation generally requires time, expense, and effort which is not commensurate with redress for minor damage, and (3) resolving an individual problem does not mean preventing the same type of problems for many and unspecified consumers, for these reasons, it is authorized by law qualified entities to launch judicial or extrajudicial action.
+According to the basic principles of civil litigation, a consumer as the victim should file a lawsuit against a business operator as the perpetrator.
+However, there is (1) a disparity in the quality and quantity of information and negotiating power between consumers and business operators, (2) filing a lawsuit generally requires time, expense, and efforts which are not commensurate with redress for minor damage, and (3) resolving an individual problem does not mean preventing the same type of problems for many and unspecified consumers, for these reasons, it is authorized by law qualified entities to launch a judicial or extrajudicial action.

-Specifically, there is a system that enables a “Qualified Consumer Organization" certified by the Prime Minister to demand an injunction to protect the interests of many and unspecified consumers (injunction demand) and a system that enables a “Specified Qualified Consumer Organization" certified by the Prime Minister among Qualified Consumer Organizations to conduct court proceedings for the collective redress for property damage on behalf of consumers against a Business Operator (redress for damage).
+Specifically, a "Qualified Consumer Organization" certified by the Prime Minister can seek an injunction to protect the interests of many and unspecified consumers (injunction demand) and a "Specified Qualified Consumer Organization" certified by the Prime Minister among Qualified Consumer Organizations can conduct court proceedings for the collective redress for financial detriment on behalf of consumers against a business operator (redress for damage).

 Whistleblower Protection System